Jessie219-web/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_AI_Computer/reComputer_AI_Industrial_R2000/reComputer_AI_Industrial_R2000_Flash_OS.md

 ### Update EEPROM

-*This method works if you have an SD card and have booted the device successfully.
+*This method works if you have an SSD and have booted the device successfully with emmc.
 Please make sure your system is the latest Raspberry Pi system (Bookworm or later) and and your RPi 5 firmware is updated to 2023-12-06 (Dec 6th) or newer, otherwise it may not recognize the NVME-related configurations.*

 **Step 1**:Ensure that your Raspberry Pi system is up-to-date (Bookworm or later), enter the following command to update the RPi 5 firmware: